MS Mechanical Engineering

 How to Apply:

 Application for admission to the graduate program in mechanical engineering must meet the general requirements of admission set forth by the Graduate School.
-Advanced, highly motivated undergraduate students may apply to the integrated bachelor’s/master’s in mechanical engineering.
+The graduate admission process and application forms can be found on ECU’s Graduate School website.

 Requirements for Admission